RBC-Image-Processing/pacs-implementation/README.md

 -   **URL**: <http://172.29.98.120:8042/>

-Replace `172.29.98.120` with your server's IP address if it differs.
+ `172.29.98.120` .
 This URL opens the Orthanc web dashboard, allowing you to view, upload, and manage DICOM images through a web browser.

 ## Reference